alexandregilardet/Matis_plink/README.md

 ```

 ### Access properties
-Get the individuals from .ped file as well as their number:
+Get the individuals as well as their number:
 ```
 plink_1.individuals
 ```
-Get the markers from .map file as well as their number:
+Get the markers as well as their number:
 ```
 plink_1.markers
 ```